black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 });
 ```
 For your sum variable, pass a callback to .reduce() that takes the accumulator and the current element as parameters.
 The callback should return the sum of the accumulator and the current element.

+# Step 12
+The .reduce() method takes a second argument that is used as the initial value of the accumulator.
+Without a second argument, the .reduce() method uses the first element of the array as the accumulator, which can lead to unexpected results.

+To be safe, it's best to set an initial value.
+Here is an example of setting the initial value to an empty string:

+Example Code
+`array.reduce((acc, el) => acc + el.toLowerCase(), "");`
+Set the initial value of the accumulator to 0.